 Most gyms will offer a tour of the facility when you sign up for your membership.
 If this is not a common practice of your particular gym, feel free to ask someone at the front desk if they can show you around.
 Important things to take note of would be the location of the change room, cardio machines and free weights.
 These will be your staples if you’re starting without any previous gym experience.
 While taking a look around, you may also want to ask about the fitness classes and personal training packages that are available.

 When planning what to bring with you to the gym, you only need the essentials.
 In my opinion that would be: a gym bag, training shoes, comfortable workout clothes, a water bottle, a lock, earbuds and your phone.
-Though you may not see earbuds and your phone as essential, I personally enjoy listening to music while I workout, so this may be something to consider.
+Though you may not see earbuds and your phone as essential, I personally find listening to music while I workout allows me to focus better, so this may be something to consider.
 If you’ll be showering at the gym don’t forget to also bring a towel, shower gel and a change of clothes.